PATRIC3/p3-ui-test/README.md

 The test harness consists of 3 parts: tests, reporters, and aggregators.

-<b>Tests</b> are are implemented using Jest.
+<b>Tests</b> are implemented using Jest.
 The config files of interest are:
 - `./jest.setup.js` config for service health
 - `./jest.ui.setup.js` config for UI end-2-end tests
 - `./jest.ui.perf.setup.js` config for UI page load performance